Los Angeles, CA. What kind of political power could force the Internal Revenue Service to eat their own words?

 The Full Disclosure Network discovered a series of letters sent by the Internal Revenue Service to the LAUSD in 2001 and 2002 regarding the illegal use of the $92 million in COPs (non-voter approved, tax-exempt bonds,) issued in 1997 to build the controversial Belmont Learning Center for a retail development to be located underneath the school.

-- The first IRS mult-page letter dated 2001 cited the school district for multiple violations.
+- The first IRS multi-page letter dated 2001 cited the school district for multiple violations.

 - The second letter dated 2002 authorized serious penalties for “a deliberate attempt(by the LAUSD) to provide misleading valuations and statements that could be considered in addressing any issuer liability for IRC penalties”.